halfer/server-monitor/README.md

 Server monitor
 ===

-These are a couple of scripts I use to keep an eye on a simple VPS - I'm making it public partly for my convenience, and it might even be useful for someone else.
+These are a few scripts I use to keep an eye on a simple VPS - I'm making it public partly for my convenience, and it might even be useful for someone else.
 It has:

 - a proxy to Apache's server-status feature
 - APC's stats script
+- a phpinfo() script
 - password protection

 To use it you'll need: